skienzmatishun/rippreport/content/p/can-you-smell-it/index.md

 ---
-title: "CAN YOU SMELL IT?"
+title: CAN YOU SMELL IT?
 date: 2017-10-06
-thumbnail: "img/can-you-smell-it.jpg"
+thumbnail: img/can-you-smell-it.jpg
 categories:
 - freaky-friday
 tags:
 - sewer
 authors:
 - ripp-report
+alttags: "Gas mask against a white background, symbolizing environmental pollution concerns ignored by authorities"
 ---
 For years I have witnessed authorities and non-profit environmental groups ignore obvious environmental issues while publicly professing their concerns for the protection of the environment.
 For example:

 {{< socialpreview url="https://web.archive.org/web/20210915025801/https://mobilebaykeeper.org/bay-blog/2017/9/25/mobile-baykeeper-awarded-87000-to-expand-watershed-program-into-fairhope" >}}